Immanuel Velikovsky: Childhood and early education

-Immanuel Velikovsky was born in 1895 to a prosperous Lithuanian Jewish family in Vitebsk, Russia (now in Belarus).
-The son of Shimon (Simon Yehiel) Velikovsky (1859–1937) and Beila Grodensky, he learned several languages as a child and was sent away to study at the Medvednikov Gymnasium in Moscow, where he performed well in Russian and mathematics.
+Immanuel Velikovsky was born in 1895 to a prosperous Jewish family in Vitebsk, Russian Empire (now in Belarus).
+The son of Shimon (Simon Yehiel) Velikovsky (1859–1937) and Beila Grodensky, he learned several languages as a child and was sent away to study at the Medvednikov Gymnasium in Moscow, where he performed well in Russian language and mathematics.
 He graduated with a gold medal in 1913.
 Velikovsky then traveled in Europe and visited Palestine before briefly studying medicine at Montpellier in France and taking premedical courses at the University of Edinburgh.
 He returned to Russia before the outbreak of World War I, enrolled in the University of Moscow, and received a medical degree in 1921.

-Hebrew University of Jerusalem
+Editorial work and marriage

 Upon taking his medical degree, Velikovsky left Russia for Berlin.
 With the financial support of his father, Velikovsky edited and published two volumes of scientific papers translated into Hebrew.
 The volumes were titled Scripta Universitatis Atque Bibliothecae Hierosolymitanarum ("Writings of the Jerusalem University & Library").
 He enlisted Albert Einstein to prepare the volume dealing with mathematics and physics.
-This project was a cornerstone in the formation of the Hebrew University of Jerusalem, as the fledgling university was able to donate copies of the Scripta to the libraries of other academic institutions in exchange for complimentary copies of publications from those institutions.

-In 1923, Velikovsky married Elisheva Kramer, a young violinist.
+In 1923, Velikovsky married Elisheva Kramer, a violinist and later sculptor.